madeslowly/GaitQ-Navigation/_includes/head/README.md

 ## styles

 Collection of `<link rel="stylesheet"` to style each page.
 We do this so that we only load the css needed for a given page.
-Each file is named with the environment it is expected to be used in.
+By default, all pages receive global.html.
+With front matter we include environmental stylesheets with `env: gaitq | patients | clinicians`.
+The existence of `page.env` triggers conditional.html.
 In our page markup we define our `env:`.

 All pages get the global style along with their environment.